Generally, the velocities

 This criterion is adequate

-if the iteration process converges in a well-behaved manner and for all iterations.
+if the iteration process converges in a well-behaved manner and

 However, due to nonlinear energy transfer in spectral space SWAN typically does not display such